googleads/googleads-dfa-reporting-samples/java/v2.2/README.md

-# DFA Reporting and Trafficking Java Samples
+# DCM/DFA Reporting and Trafficking API Java Samples

-This is a collection of samples written in Java which provide a starting place for your experimentation into the DFA Reporting and Trafficking API.
+This is a collection of samples written in Java which provide a starting place for your experimentation into the DCM/DFA Reporting and Trafficking API.

 ## Prerequisites